Advanced-Observability/cross-layer-telemetry/library/golang/README.md

-# CLT Generic Netlink Go
+# CLT Library in Go

-This module allows to enable or disable CLT in the Linux kernel from software in Go.

-It is an equivalent of [clt_genl.py](../clt_genl.py), which is written in Python.
+Implementation in Go of the library to enable or disable CLT.

 ## Usage